 Personal hygiene.
 Men who carefully and completely clean under the foreskin on a regular basis can lower their risk of developing penile cancer.

-In addition, not smoking and avoiding sexual practices that could lead to an HPV or HIV/AIDS infection can help lower your risk of penile cancer.
+In addition, smoking and avoiding sexual practices that could lead to an HPV or HIV/AIDS infection can help lower your risk of penile cancer.
 Talk with your doctor if you have concerns about your personal risk of developing penile cancer.

 To continue reading this guide, use the menu on the side of your screen to select another section.